Sexual Harassment Investigation Myth Busting

 Fact: A person’s manner is not relevant.
 What one person considers to be flirty may be intended to be friendly, outgoing and bubbly.
 A simple rule; do not read too much into friendly behaviour.

 The way a person dresses is not an invitation for attention nor is it an intention to engage in sexual conduct.

-Myth: You should just ignore some people, “that’s just him, he’s harmless, just ignore him, everybody knows he’s a bit sleazy.”
+Myth: You should just ignore some people, “that’s just him/her, he’s/she’s harmless, just ignore them, everybody knows he’s/she’s a bit sleazy.”

 Fact: While these are commons comments, it is not acceptable to have to just ignore a person whose behaviour is inappropriate by saying ‘that’s just him”

 Myth: It’s not my business, I should just ignore it